trevorjay/marios-binary-factory/README.md

 `Mario's Binary Factory` (`mbf`) is an extremely simple assembler for the Sharp SM510.
 It is a strictly 3-column assembler.
 Odd things will happen if your code breaks it's expected `[LABEL] [OPCODE] [OPERAND]` format (though a few corner cases involving comments are handled correctly).

 It produces `mame`-compatible ROMs that are padded to 64 bytes per "page" and padded overall to 4096 bytes.
-I'm not sure of the format for the original ROMS but since these already account for the SM510's unique program counter order, conversion should be straight-forward.
+I'm not sure of the format for the original ROMs but since these already account for the SM510's unique program counter order, conversion should be straight-forward.

 ## Requirements